 |7: Skull and Face|

-Australasian College for Emergency Medicine: 6 hours
+Australian College for Emergency Medicine: Approved for 6 ACEM CPD hours

 Australian Society of Medical Imaging and Radiation Therapy: 3.125 CPD points per hour (Self Directed Learning)

-Royal Australasian College of Surgeons: 8 Points in Maintenance of Knowledge and Skills.
+Royal Australasian College of Surgeons: Pending

 College of Intensive Care Medicine: Category 1A: Passive Self Learning, 1 point per hour